Alternative Laser Methods

 This procedure makes a precise and simple removal of the epithelium (superficial cell layer of the cornea) along with the actual laser ablation in one single step.
 With this procedure no flap is created and the whole operation is performed with the Schwind Amaris excimer laser.

 PRK: During a PRK operation an alcohol solution is used to soften the outer cell layer of the cornea (epithelium).
-The epithelium is removed and gently discarded with a special Instrument (hockey knife).
-Laser ablation is performed in exact the same way like all other procedures that have been explained before.
-After completion of the procedure, a therapeutic contact lens is put on the cornea to cover and protect the defected epithelium until the healing is completed.
+The epithelium is removed and gently discarded with a special instrument known as a ‘hockey stick knife’.
+Laser ablation is performed in exactly the same manner as previously explained for the Femto-LASIK operation.
+After completion of the procedure, a therapeutic contact lens is put on the cornea to cover and protect the region from which the epithelium has been removed, until the healing is completed.
 Depending on the patient and the size of the treated area, this can take 2 to 7 days, since the epithelium has to regrow and cover the whole treated area.

 Advantages and disadvantages of the superficial PRK